Sun-Lab-NBB/ataraxis-base-utilities/README.md

 relies on its 'logger' variable to be provided with handles that determine how to process messages.
 Similarly, Console comes with add_handles() method that can be called to replace active handles with console-specific handles.
 Note, since 'logger' is shared across all libraries and modules, editing handles can interfere with any other class that uses logger.
-Default console is written with the assumption that nothing else uses logger and, by dfault, removes all active handles before adding its custom handles.
+Default console is written with the assumption that nothing else uses logger and, by default, removes all active handles before adding its custom handles before adding its custom handles.
 Not only this, but it also calls add_handles() automatically when initialized or when any of its attributes are edited.
 ```
 from ataraxis_base_utilities import Console, LogBackends, LogExtensions